From Pomegranate to Pour: Crafting the Perfect Homemade Grenadine

 Lemonade upgrade: add a small dash for color and pomegranate depth

-Iced tea accent: a barspoon adds fruit and tannin without turning it into a syrupy drink
+Iced tea accent: a barspoon adds fruit and tannin without turning it syrupy

 Dessert plating: a thin drizzle for panna cotta, yogurt bowls, fruit salads